 - Get paid monthly.
 CJ Affiliate combines all your affiliate commissions into one monthly payment.

 - Two payment options.
 Get paid by direct deposit or checks in the mail.
 PayPal is a no.

 It offers lots of bells and whistles, such as real-time reporting.

-That means you can monitor activity on your account as it happens.
+That means you can monitor activity on your affiliate dashboard as it happens.

 (No more having to refresh your browser every five seconds like a caveman.)